Wanna Be Startin' Somethin': Background

-"Wanna Be Startin' Somethin" was written, composed and co-produced by Michael Jackson, and produced by Quincy Jones.
-It was originally written for his sister La Toya Jackson about her troubled relationship with her sisters-in-law, but Michael ended up recording the song, and La Toya sometimes performs the song at her concerts.
-The song was originally recorded in 1978 for the inclusion on the Off the Wall album, but was later re-recorded in fall 1982, in Los Angeles, California.
+"Wanna Be StartinSomethin'" was written, composed and co-produced by Michael Jackson, and produced by Quincy Jones.
+It was originally written for his sister La Toya Jackson about her troubled relationship with her sisters-in-law, but Michael ended up recording the song, although La Toya would sometimes perform the song at her concerts.
+The song was originally recorded in 1978 for inclusion in the Off the Wall album, but was later re-recorded in fall 1982, in Los Angeles, California.
 "Wanna Be Startin' Somethin" was one of the four songs that Jackson received writing credits on for his sixth studio album Thriller in 1982.
 The song was released by Epic Records as the fourth single from the album.

-Aside from Thriller, "Wanna Be Startin' Somethin" has appeared on multiple compilation and greatest hits albums by Jackson since the song's release.
-"Wanna Be Startin' Somethin" appeared on the first disc of Jackson's two-disc compilation album HIStory: Past, Present and Future, Book I in 1995 as well as the 25th anniversary edition of Thriller, titled Thriller 25, and the greatest hits album King of Pop; both albums were released in 2008.
+Aside from Thriller, "Wanna Be StartinSomethin'" has appeared on multiple compilation and greatest hits albums by Jackson since the song's release.
+"Wanna Be StartinSomethin'" appeared on the first disc of Jackson's two-disc compilation album HIStory: Past, Present and Future, Book I in 1995 as well as the 25th anniversary edition of Thriller, titled Thriller 25, and the greatest hits album King of Pop; both albums were released in 2008.
 The song is also included on the box set collection released in 2004, The Ultimate Collection, the greatest hits album The Essential Michael Jackson, the compilation album This Is It, and the special box set The Collection released days after Jackson's death.
 The song was also remixed to the Immortal album in 2011.
 The demo version of the song was also released in This Is It (2009).